View the full list of fields, first using long-form arguments:

 command.

-Distros can also be imported from an existing yum repo files, e.g.,:
+Distros can also be imported from an existing yum repo files.
+For example:

 scyld-clusterctl distros import --name CentOS7 /etc/yum.repos.d/CentOS-Base.repo